Claire Ptak: Royal involvement

 Violet Cakes was commissioned to bake the cake for the wedding of Prince Harry and Meghan Markle in 2018 since Markle had read Ptak's book The Violet Bakery Cookbook, and interviewed her for her lifestyle blog, The Tig.
 Ptak brought six different samples to Kensington Palace for the couple to taste and they selected the Amalfi lemon and elderflower flavour; an unconventional choice which was Ptak's own favourite.
 The cake took a total of five days to prepare, with the final touches such as fresh flowers being added during the ceremony.
 Many of the ingredients, such as the elderflower syrup, were sourced from the Queen's estate at Sandringham.

 Ptak made the cake for Lilibet Mountbatten-Windsor, Prince Harry and Meghan's daughter, for her first birthday held in London in June 2022.

-Writing
+Personal life

+Ptak has a daughter (born 2016) with her ex-husband.
+Ptak became a naturalised British citizen in 2022.